mmmohajer/baseDesign/README.md

 Headings are titles or subtitles that you want to display on a webpage.
 This is a flexible heading tag that gives you some options to make the basic style of a heading easier and also makes your code more consistent.
 This is an example that shows how to use this component:
 ```
     <Heading className="textBlue" type={3}>
-        this is Heading with type 3.
+        This is Heading with type 3.
 It's like h3.
     </Heading>
 ```
+You can use our SCSS classes for styling this component also you can pass any props to this component, such as onClick, className, etc.

 To see a more complete example, click [here](https://github.com/mmmohajer/baseDesign/blob/Document/src/TestComponents/TestHeading/TestHeading.js).<br>

 The props that it takes are like `<h1>` to `<h6>` tags in HTML.
 Also, the other props of this component are:

-- **className**: This is a prop that allows you to add more styling to your Heading.
 - **type**: This is a number that indicates how important is the heading.
 The range of this prop is from 1 to 6. when the type is equal to 1 your Heading looks like `<h1>` and when it is equal to 6 the Heading looks like `<h6>`.